youweichen0208/YC-Tech-Blog/src/interview-prep/behavior.md

 ## Self-introduction:

 Good morning/afternoon/evening, my name is Youwei Chen.
 I was a master student studying computer science in Virginia Tech, and I just graduated this December.
 I am a passionate person in programming.
 Back in 2019, I got an internship in Tencent and was assigned a couple of testing and API documentation tasks.
 I used Swagger2 to build and document the API.
 For the personal projects, I have also done a couple of online ecommerce websites to improve my technical skills.
 I am also very good at Java.
-Java is my first language I have learned since I started programming.
+Java is my first language I learned since I started programming.
 So I think I am a great fit for this Java batch.

 ## talk about the project: